Shahraehash/AutoML/docs/src/install-guide/docker.md

 Docker Desktop does not currently provide a way to import an image but fortunately also installs Docker CLI.
 In this section, we will use Docker CLI to import the MILO docker image.

-Please open any shell and run the following command:
+Please open any terminal and run the following command:

 ```sh
 # Replace the file name with the one you downloaded